 Your lawyer is there to provide legal advice, assist you in navigating the family law system and promote options for dispute resolution.
 Your lawyer is not there to listen to you complain about your ex or any injustices you feel as a result of your current situation.
 Your lawyer has a moral and legal obligation to act within the law to advocate for you on your behalf.
 Your lawyer cannot be responsible for guaranteeing results as family law is complex and uncertain.
 What they can do is provide you with all the relevant information, provide cost-benefit analysis and give you a reasonable idea of the outcome of your matter.
 It is very important for you to understand this relationship dynamic.
 If you are unable to act within the boundaries of the lawyer-client relationship, the lawyer does have the right to terminate the retainer agreement and withdrawal from acting on your behalf.

 Intervention of Third Parties

 Often, the breakdown of a marriage can leave clients very vulnerable and impressionable.
 You may wish seek guidance from others who have been in a similar situation.
 This can sometimes get messy if you are receiving conflicting information from your lawyer versus your confidant.
 It’s a lawyers obligation to ensure the instructions they receive reflect the wishes of the clients and not a third party.
 It is in your best interest as a client to only accept legal advice from a qualified lawyer.
-Finally, a third party’s influence may adversely impact the resolution to your matter and draw out the legal proceedings costing you both time, money and potentially relationships with your children and ex.
+Finally, a third party’s influence may adversely impact the resolution to your matter and draw out the legal proceedings costing you both time, money and potentially relationships with your children and ex-partner.